Troubleshoot Issues with ksqlDB for Confluent Platform

 Caused by: Connection reset

 In both cases, the CLI is not able to connect to the ksqlDB server.
-Review the following topics to diagnose the issue.
+The following topics may help to diagnose the issue.

 Verify that the ksqlDB CLI is using the correct port

 By default, the server listens on port 8088.
-See Starting the ksqlDB CLI for more information.
+For more information, see Starting the ksqlDB CLI.

 Verify that the ksqlDB server configuration is correct